 TX2K 2019: New Heavy Hitter Class

 Cadilac CTS-Vs are everywhere at TX2K and part of this might is due to a new class.
-The latest addition to the race this year is the Heavy Hitter class which is geared to any car that weighs over 4200-pounds with a single power adder.
+The latest addition to the race this year is the Heavy Hitter class which is geared to any car that weighs over 4200-pounds with a single power adder and factory transmission.
 CTS-Vs are a popular choice along with Chargers, Challengers, and we even saw a ProCharged Pontiac G8 in the mix.

 Antwaine Hobbs from Round Rock Texas is solely responsible for this new class at TX2K.
 He made the suggestion the staff and then prepaid for all of the entries to guarantee that this class would make the car count.
 After he promoted it to his fellow racers, Antwaine generated enough interest to get over 20 competitors in the race.
 We have to admit that the 4200-pounds cars were a blast to watch as some of the mammoths yanked the wheels and ran in the mid to low 9-second range.